SmartCalendar/SmartCalendar/README.md

    * User can login
 * Calendar
    * User can view the calendar for the month
-   * User can create an item on the calendar
 * Stream Screen
    * User can view the agenda of each day
-   * User can create an item on the calendar
 * Detail Screen
    * User can view the details of an item on the calendar
 * Creation Screen